EXA-UQ/EXAUQ-Toolbox/README.md

 # EXAscale Uncertainty Quantification Toolbox (EXAUQ-Toolbox)

-The EXAUQ-Toolbox is a Python package that supports the development of emulators of complex computer simulations.
+The EXAUQ-Toolbox is a collection of packages and utilities that supports the development of emulators of complex computer simulations.
 A key feature is support for fitting multi-level Gaussian Process emulators for hierarchies of simulation models.
 Here, simulations in the hierarchy are arranged according to differing levels of model fidelity, with the